-- Paris address may purchase nonresident cards at Newman Regional Library or at Paris Public Library.
+- Paris address may purchase nonresident cards at Newman or at Paris.

-- Redmon address may purchase cards at Newman Regional Library, Paris Public Library, or Kansas Community Library.
+- Redmon address may purchase cards at Newman, Paris, or Kansas.

-- Metcalf address may purchase cards at Newman Regional Library or Chrisman Public Library.
+- Metcalf address may purchase cards at Newman or Chrisman.

-- Brocton or Hume address may purchase cards at Newman Regional Library.
+- Brocton or Hume address may purchase cards at Newman.

 Using your library card

-- Other people may not use your library card.
-If you do not have your library card when you check out materials, we may ask to see a photo ID.
+- If you do not have your library card with you when checking out, we may ask to see a photo ID.